 A degree in accounting will prepare you for a career as an accountant or an auditor.
 In these roles, you would be responsible for handling various types of financial records.
 After some experience, most accountants go on to pass a CPA exam and become certified public accountants.
 These professionals work in a wide range of settings, from non-profits and government offices to multi-national corporations.

-An accounting curriculum includes classes in completely different subjects such as statistics, accounting theory, taxes and business ethics.
+An accounting curriculum includes classes in completely different subjects such as statistics, accounting theory, taxes, and business ethics.

-There is no one specialty that is better or higher paying than other.
+There is no one specialty that is better or higher paying than others.
 Which one you choose depends on your individual career goals.
 The good news is, both fields are in high demand, so whether you choose a finance or accounting degree, you can look forward to excellent job prospects after you graduate.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!